 Aside from the wisdom of trying to do realistic model dinosaurs on a Seventies TV budget, why did nobody think of having the buggers come out at night when it was dark instead of during the sodding day?
 Was it really beyond the skill of the production team to do all the exterior filming as Day For Night?
 Just that one simple change would have covered a multitude of sins since any fool can tell you that realistic model dinosaurs is always going to be a bit of an ask.
 As it is, the whole thing can’t help but put me in mind of The Goodies episode Kitten Kong, that’s how ill-advised this was.

-The other problem with the story is that every other bugger is in on the plot.
-Apart from The Brig & Benton and Sarah & The Doctor, everyone else is part of the conspiracy.
 I always thought the hook of conspiracy stories was not knowing who’s on your side and who isn’t, in this one the game’s a bogey virtually from the off, and certainly from the moment Mike Yates appears in the bunker.
 It’s just a shame that Yates isn’t played by a better actor, if he was we might just actually give a toss that he’s been misguided enough to join the other side.
 Still, at least he redeems himself in a few stories time, even if he’s inadvertently responsible for the death of Dr Jon.

 For this Fan Edit, Dino’s aside, the first thing I knew I could cut was the tedious chase in Part Five.
 In preparation for the DVD release I watched the story on VCD at a friend’s house to get an idea of what else I might not need.
 As well as ditching that chase sequence I knew I’d be cutting back the spaceship subplot to the bare minimum.
 But the thing that struck me the most was that Episode One is just padding from start to finish; it’s like the first part of one of Terry Nation’s Dalek stories, it just keeps you waiting for the titular monster to turn up just before the end.
 Thinking about it, that’s probably where they got the idea from!